 In the summer of 1998, senior scientist Arpad Pusztai from the Rowett Institute in Aberdeen, UK, told the public that feeding young rats GM potatoes appeared to harm them.
-He lost his job.
-His wife, biochemist Susan Bardocz, and collaborator, Stanley Ewen, were both retired early subsequently.
+He lost his job, his research group was disbanded, and a gagging order placed on him, on pains that his colleagues, including his wife, biochemist Susan Bardocz, would also be sacked.
+In fact, Bardocz, and Pusztai's collaborator, Stanley Ewen, were both retired early subsequently.

-Pro-biotech scientists and Fellows of the Royal Society - the top society of scientists in the UK were unanimous in their condemnation.
-Pusztai had violated every cannon of scientific rectitude by spilling the beans before the scientific findings were peer-reviewed and published, causing undue public alarm and damaging the biotech industry.
-The Royal Society issued a hasty official report discrediting his findings.
+Pro-biotech scientists and Fellows of the Royal Society - the top society of scientists in the UK - were unanimous in their condemnation.
+Sir Robert May, the then Chief Scientific Officer, said Pusztai had violated every cannon of scientific rectitude.
+He 'spilled the beans' before the scientific findings went through the peer-review process for publication, causing undue public alarm and damaging the biotech industry.
+His integrity as a scientist was called into question.
+The Royal Society issued a hasty official report discrediting Pusztai's findings.

 For every Pusztai, there are at least ten similar casualties that did not get public airing, add to that numerous cases of censorship from employers or even self-censorship.

+In September 2000, trade union leaders warned that the integrity of British science is being threatened by "a dash for commercial cash".
 The Institute for Professional Managers and Specialists carried out a survey of scientists working in government or in recently privatised laboratories.
-One-third of the respondents had been asked to change their research findings to suit the customers preferred outcome, while 10% had pressure put on them to bend their results to help secure contracts.
+One-third of the respondents had been asked to change their research findings to suit the customer's preferred outcome, while 10% had pressure put on them to bend their results to help secure contracts.

-A new Science Media Centre (SMC) was announced in January 2001, supported by Science Minister Lord Sainsbury, to be housed in the Royal Institution, now headed by Baroness Susan Greenfield, Oxford neurobiologist well known for popularising brain science, who is also an advisor to SIRC.
-Its aim is to help journalists get their stories right on controversial issues such as "animal research, cloning and genetically modified food".
+In January 2001, a new Science Media Centre was announced, supported by Science Minister Lord Sainsbury, to be housed in the Royal Institution, now headed by Baroness Susan Greenfield, Oxford neurobiologist well known for popularising brain science, who is also an advisor to SIRC.
+It's aim is to help "sceptical and impatient journalists" get their stories right on controversial issues such as "animal research, cloning and genetically modified food".

-In June 2002, the SMC was caught trying to suppress the BBC drama, "Fields of Gold", that attempted to draw attention to the hazards of horizontal gene transfer the transfer of GM DNA to unrelated species with particularly serious consequences.
+In June 2002, this Science Media Centre was caught trying to suppress the BBC drama, "Fields of Gold", that attempted to draw attention to the hazards of horizontal gene transfer - the transfer of GM DNA to unrelated species - with particularly serious consequences .

 It is notable that in the entire Pusztai episode, corporate business has been quite invisible; academic institutions are all too willing and ready to punish offending academics themselves, and not at all ashamed to be seen doing so.
 Though there have been unconfirmed rumours of phone calls from Monsanto to the Rowett Institute.